aswnrhdev/binkgram/README.md

 # Binkgram.chat

-Binkgram.chat is a chat web application developed using HTML, CSS, JavaScript, Node.js, and Socket.io technologies.
-It provides users with a platform for engaging in simultaneous conversations with multiple individuals in real time.
+Binkgram.chat is a chat web application developed using HTML, CSS, JavaScript, Node.js, and Socket.io technologies, It provides users with a platform for engaging in simultaneous conversations with multiple individuals in real time.

 ## Features